BullsEye268/da6401_assignment1/README.md

 1.  **Run the training script:**
     - To train the neural network with default or specified parameters, run the `train.py` script.
     - To run the hyperparameter sweep, use the `sweep_config.yml` configuration file with Wandb.
-2.  **Run the final ipynb file:**
+2.  **Run the main ipynb file:**
-    - `final.ipynb` contains the final execution of the code, with cells segregated by question numbers from the assignment.
+    - `main.ipynb` contains the final execution of the code, with cells segregated by question numbers from the assignment.
 3.  **Use Wandb:**
     - View experiment results, visualizations, and hyperparameter tuning insights on the Wandb dashboard.
     - Use the link of the [report generated on wandb.ai](https://api.wandb.ai/links/bullseye2608-indian-institute-of-technology-madras/rj51csft) to check the results.